Last modified: Saturday, December 11, 2010

 functions with array parameters

-- a function with a count-controlled
+cheer - a function with a count-controlled

-loop and cout
+while loop and cout side-effects: while statement/while loop

-class that now includes modifier methods
+boa class that now includes modifier methods

-and a zero-argument constructor: playing
+and a zero-argument constructor: playing:

 playing.cpp,